On the existence of a non-principal Euclidean ideal class in biquadratic fields with class number two

-He classified all number fields with a Euclidean ideal class under the assumption of GRH.
-He proved that if $ K$ is a number field with $\mathrm {rank}(\sO_K^*)\geq 1$ then $Cl_K$ is cyclic if and only if $ K$ has a Euclidean ideal class.
-In other words, number fields except imaginary quadratic fields have a cyclic class group if and only if it has Euclidean class under the assumption of GRH.\\
+Lenstra \cite{len} proved that suppose $ K$ is a number field with $\rank(\sO_K^{\times})\geq 1$, under the assumption of the generalized Riemann hypothesis (GRH), $Cl_K$ is cyclic if and only if $ K$ has a Euclidean ideal class.
+More precisely, assuming the GRH, a number field, not an imaginary quadratic field, has a cyclic class group if and only if it has a Euclidean ideal class.

-H.Graves \cite{growth} proved a useful growth result which gives condition for the existence of a Euclidean ideal in number fields, which removed appeal to GRH.
-We state the result below and this is one of the main ingredient for the proof of our theorem. \begin{theorem}{ } Suppose that K is a number field such that $|\sO_K^* |=\infty$ and that $C$ is a non-zero ideal of $\sO_K$.
-If $[C]$ generates the class group of $K$ and

-where $\pi_p$ is the canonical map from $\sO_K^* \to (\sO_K/\fP)^*$, then $[C]$ is a Euclidean ideal class. \end{theorem} The following theorem is proved by Ram Murthy and Graves using the above growth result.
-This theorem removes the assumption of GRH for a certain class of algebraic number fields with a large unit rank. \begin{theorem} Let $K$ be a number field, Galois over $\Q.$ If its Hilbert class field $H(K)$ has an abelian Galois group over $\Q$ and if $\mathrm {rank}(\sO_K^*)\geq 4,$ then

-\end{theorem} The above result was improved by Jhoshna, Deshouillers and Gun using sieve theory results and they proved the following. \begin{theorem} Let $K$ be a number field with the rank of $O_K^*$ at least 3 and the Hilbert class field $H(K)$ is abelian over $\Q.$ Also suppose that the conductor of $H(K)$ is $f$ and $\Q(\zeta_f )$ over $K$ is cyclic.
-Then $K$ has a Euclidean ideal class.